gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 In this section, we'll explain how to implement a GAN in Keras, in its barest form - because GANs are advanced, diving deeply into the technical details would be out of scope for this book.
 The specific implementation is a *deep convolutional GAN* (DCGAN): a GAN where the generator and discriminator are deep convnets.
 In particular, it uses a *Conv2DTranspose* layer for image upsampling in the generator.
+#### A bag of tricks
+The process of training GANs and tuning GAN implementations is notoriously difficult.
+There are a number of known tricks you should keep in mind.
+Like most things in deep learning, it's more alchemy than science: these tricks are heuristics, not theory-based guidelines.
+They're supported by a level of intuitive understanding of the phenomenon at hand, and they're known to work well empirically, although not necessarily in every context.